MORE4Sustainability

 Objectives

-The More4Sustainability project aims to bridge this gap by promoting energy efficiency and reducing greenhouse gas emissions in the NWE industrial sector.
-The project partners recognize the pivotal role of maintenance and asset management in enhancing the sustainability performance of industrial activities in Europe.
-Technical decision-makers are key in determining how assets perform in terms of energy and emissions, and their detailed technical knowledge is essential for identifying and implementing relevant improvements in sustainability and energy performance.
-That’s why the project's main objective is the development and implementation of a comprehensive training program on Sustainable Asset Management.
+The More4Sustainability project aimed to bridge this gap by promoting energy efficiency and reducing greenhouse gas emissions in the NWE industrial sector.
+The project partners recognized the pivotal role of maintenance and asset management in enhancing the sustainability performance of industrial activities in Europe.
+Technical decision-makers were key in determining how assets performed in terms of energy and emissions, and their detailed technical knowledge was essential for identifying and implementing relevant improvements in sustainability and energy performance.
+That is why the project’s main objective was the development and implementation of a comprehensive training program on Sustainable Asset Management.

-The project will kick-off with a unique benchmark study gathering insights from over 200 companies across Belgium, The Netherlands, France, and Germany, covering more than 80% of the industry in NWE.
-Industries such as Oil & Chemicals, Steel, Food & Beverage, Life Sciences, Paper & Pulp, Automotive, Consumer Electronics, Aerospace, Advanced manufacturing technologies, and Power Generation will be included.
-Participants will receive a benchmark report, incentivizing their involvement and providing valuable insights.
+The project kicked off with a unique benchmark study gathering insights from over 200 companies across Belgium, the Netherlands, France, and Germany, covering more than 80% of the industry in NWE.
+Industries such as Oil & Chemicals, Steel, Food & Beverage, Life Sciences, Paper & Pulp, Automotive, Consumer Electronics, Aerospace, Advanced manufacturing technologies, and Power Generation were included.
+Participants received a benchmark report, incentivizing their involvement and providing valuable insights.

-Insights from the benchmark study will be used to create a comprehensive roadmap, serving as the foundation for the training material.
-The project's most significant activity is the training of the maintenance and asset management community.
-Classroom trainings will be organized in each participating country, and an e-learning course will be available from Spring 2025.
+Insights from the benchmark study were used to create a comprehensive roadmap, serving as the foundation for the training material.
+The project’s most significant activity was the training of the maintenance and asset management community.
+Classroom trainings were organized in each participating country, and an e-learning course was made available from Spring 2025.

 Partners